 23. Apply an essential oil chest rub

 You can use essential oils to make your own chest rub.
-Eucalyptus, peppermint, and tea tree oil are a few examples of essential oils believed to have cold-fighting properties.
+Eucalyptus, peppermint, and are a few examples of essential oils believed to have cold-fighting properties.
 Make sure you dilute your essential oil mix with a carrier oil to prevent skin irritation.

 24. Apply a menthol chest rub